Located in the heart of the Europe of Science and Technology, Télécom Physique Strasbourg (TPS) is:

-TPS is strongly involved in the IMT Grand Est which is a unique and ambitious partnership and cooperation network signed in July 2018 between the IMT and 6 engineering schools in the French East region (Mines Nancy, Télécom Nancy, Géologie Nancy, GIP InSIC, Télécom Physique Strasbourg, and the École et Observatoire des Sciences de la Terre).
-The network aims at developing collaborations between these institutions and enhancing potential for innovation purposes and also at serving the local territory.
+TPS is strongly involved in the IMT Grand Est, a unique and ambitious cooperation network signed in July 2018 between the IMT and 6 engineering schools in the French East region (Mines Nancy, Télécom Nancy, Géologie Nancy, GIP InSIC, Télécom Physique Strasbourg, and the École et Observatoire des Sciences de la Terre).
+The network aims at developing collaborations between these institutions, at enhancing potential for innovation purposes and at serving the local territory.

-Authorized to award 5 Engineering degrees by the Commission des Titres d'Ingénieurs (CTI), the vocation of the School is to train creative and innovative Research and Development (R&D) Engineers in the strategic activity sectors, namely the new digital economy, engineering for healthcare and data economics.
+Authorized to award 4 Engineering degrees by the Commission des Titres d'Ingénieurs (CTI), the vocation of the School is to train creative and innovative Research and Development (R&D) Engineers in the most strategic industries, namely the new digital economy, engineering for healthcare and data economics.

-Admission to training courses is based on a highly competitive national examination (CCINP and Mines-Télécom) and on application.
-The courses at Télécom Physique Strasbourg are organized into 4 study areas.
+Admission to our training courses is based on a highly competitive national examination (CCINP and Concours Mines-Télécom) and on application.
+The courses at TPS are organized into 4 study areas.

-The main fields of expertise of our Engineers relate to Physics, Microelectronics and Nanosciences, Automation and Robotics, Computer Science and Networks (Digital Infrastructures and Internet of Things), Data Processing (Data Science / Big Data which includes Signal and Image Processing), Optics and Laser as well as Engineering for Healthcare.
+The main fields of expertise of our Engineers relate to Physics, Microelectronics and Nanosciences, Control Theory and Robotics, Computer Science and Networks (Digital Infrastructures and Internet of Things), Data Processing (Data Science / Big Data which includes Signal and Image Processing), Optics and Laser as well as Engineering for Healthcare.

-The students trained at Télécom Physique Strasbourg are thus able to meet the challenges linked to Information and Communications Technology (ICT), accessing one of the largest employment pools for today's executives in a globalized environment with strong growth prospects driven by the 3rd industrial revolution under way with the exponential development of the digital Economy.
+The students trained at Télécom Physique Strasbourg are thus able to meet the challenges linked to Information and Communications Science and Technology (ICT), accessing one of the largest employment pools for today's executives.
+The globalized environment in wich they progress provides strong growth prospects driven by the 3rd industrial revolution under way with the exponential development of the digital economy.

-The school is supported by two research institutes of the University of Strasbourg with international visibility, namely ICube and the IPCMS, which allows for outstanding options and studies with the possibility of a dual degree (Engineering + Master’s) for students who wish to include a research path to their curriculum.
+The school is supported by two internationally visible research institutes of the University of Strasbourg, namely ICube and the IPCMS, which allows for outstanding options and studies including the possibility of a dual degree (Engineering + Master’s) for students who wish to include a research pathway to their curriculum.

-The educational project of TPS is versatile: providing high scientific- and technical- level Engineers with multiple skills, the ability to manage a team and to become the driving forces behind the development of their company.
-It is also a question of reconciling the development of the two fundamental qualities of today's Engineer: the ability to meet immediate needs of companies and the essential adaptability to ongoing technological change.
+The educational project of TPS is versatile: providing high scientific- and technical- level Engineers with multiple skills such as the ability to manage a team and to become the driving forces behind the development of their company.
+It is also a question of combining the two fundamental qualities of today's Engineer: the ability to meet immediate needs of companies and the essential adaptability to ongoing technological change.